Please read carefully. Failure to comply with the rules below could result in disqualification.

 IMPORTANT INFORMATION ABOUT NATIONAL FINALS

-• Each act that performs will receive a score from a panel of five to eight pre-determined judges at National Finals.
+• Each act that performs will receive a score from a panel of five to eight pre-determined judges at National Finals .
 The highest & lowest scores are dropped to determine the cumulative score.

-• The Top 3 Overall High Point winners in each division will receive a cash prize in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
+• The Top 3 Overall High Point winners in each division will receive a Gift Certificate in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
+Gift Certificates will only be presented in divisions with 3 or more eligible acts.

-• Cash awards will only be presented in divisions with 3 or more eligible acts.
-Super Line and Production performances will always receive cash awards regardless of the number of entries.
+• ELITE STARZ performances, Super Line and Production performances will receive Gift Certificates regardless of the number of entries.

 • For National Finals, substitution of dancers from the Regional qualifying entry is permitted in all divisions/categories except Solos.
 Performances must consist of at least 75% of the original dancers from the Regional qualifying entry.
 When substituting dancers in a performance, be aware that any modifications may change the level or age average.
 Any dancers substituted remain subject to the Regional leveling and qualifying rules.
 All music must remain the same.